 An Unpriced Purchase Order (UPO) is one for supplies or services for which a firm price cannot be established at the time the order is placed.
-Use of UPOs is discretionary on the part of the Contracting Officer; he/she should exercise care and judgment in selection of Contractors to receive UPOs.
-Prior to utilization of a UPO, the Contracting Officer should determine the impracticability of soliciting firm prices and reliability of any information supporting the price reasonableness determination of the monetary Not-to-Exceed (NTE) limitation established for the UPO.
+Use of UPOs is discretionary on the part of the Contracting Officer; he/she should exercise care and judgment in the selection of Contractors to receive UPOs.
+Prior to the utilization of a UPO, the Contracting Officer should determine the impracticability of soliciting firm prices and reliability of any information supporting the price reasonableness determination of the monetary Not-to-Exceed (NTE) limitation established for the UPO.
 See Purchase Order

 A UPO may only be used when the Contracting Officer has determined that one of the following conditions apply:

 - The UPO will not exceed the SAT.

 - It is impractical to obtain pricing in advance.

 - An unpriced item is available from only one source and the cost cannot be readily established.

 - Prices are known to be competitive but exact prices are unknown (e.g., miscellaneous repair parts, maintenance agreements).

 - The requirement is for repairs requiring disassembly to determine the nature and extent of repairs

 UPOs are most commonly used for repairs.
 In some cases, it may be necessary to issue a PO for a Vendor to tear down and inspect equipment before a quote can be given for repair (commonly referred to as “tear down and quote”).